SacredAntwon/Mark-0-Macropad/README.md

 _Step 9:_ If no files need to be modified, rename `maintest.py` to `main.py`.
 This will allow it to boot `main.py` if the device restarts and will not need `Thonny` to run it again.

 _Tip:_ Use `Thonny` if you need/want to modify any of the files.
-If you are unable to see the files after renaming to `main.py`, you need to wipe the device and reupload the firmware.
+If you are unable to see the files after renaming to `main.py`, UPDATE.

 ## Files
 _main.py_: This is the main file that will run on boot.